Datesters/date-night-front-end/README.md

-## Datesters
+# Datesters

 ## Synopsis

-*Datesters* is an online dating application that allows users to determine the suitability of a dating partner based on their names and returns a **Percent Match**.
+*Datesters* is an online date planner application that allows users to determine the suitability of a dating partner based on their names and returns a **Percent Match**.
 The application will then suggest a series of popular date spots based on the user's location.
 Users will be able to save their partners and date spots for future reference.

 ## Tech Used